-Coverages are assumed to have a 1:1 correlation between the axis names given in axis-Labels and gridLabels, i.e.: they shall relate pairwise, given by their sequence position.
-For example, axisLabels= "Lat Long h date" and gridLabels={ijkl} implies a correspondence of Lat with i, Long with j, h with k, and date with 1.
+Just like in their Envelope, Coverages in their DomainSet must have a 1:1 correlation between the axis names given in axisLabels and gridLabels, i.e.: they shall relate pairwise, given by their sequence position.
+For example, GeneralGrid axisLabels="Lat Long h date" and GridLimits axisLabels="ijkl" implies a correspondence of Lat with i, Long with j, h with k, and date with 1.
+The value of srsDimension in this case is 4.
 On coverage instance level, though, this cannot be conformance tested, therefore this is not a formal requirement.